 Although equation (4) lacks the sensible cumulative incentive dynamics associated with equations (2) or (3), it is not without merit.
 Namely, it is easy to explain and adjust in ad-hoc ways, and is therefore likely to be useful in non-technically guided discussions about specific parameter implementations.
 For example, it is possible to specify a rapid linear (non-asymptotic) approach to a boundary.
 Thus, the limits on Q could be set so that a lower-bound can be hit in three years, giving rise to a “3-strikes rule” so that the consistent worst case performer hits the lower limit (e.g., ) in 3 years starting from the initial allocation.
-Here, the penalty for being the worst performing vessel is equal for all 3 years (e.g., ) rather than in progressively smaller increments (see Figures A-5 and A-6) as the vessel approaches the lower-bound in the more general case (e.g., equation 2).
-Yet as seen in the Appendix (section A, Figures A-5 and A-6), the differences in convergence behavior between this alternative and the true Legacy alternatives can be small; so although it is not a viable incentive system, it may be useful in sharpening discussion.
+Here, the penalty for being the worst performing vessel is equal for all 3 years (e.g., ) rather than in progressively smaller increments (see Appendix A for details) as the vessel approaches the lower-bound in the more general case (e.g., equation 2).
+However, the differences in convergence behavior between this alternative and the true Legacy alternatives can be small; so although it is not a viable incentive system, it may be useful in sharpening discussion.

 Scaling for Vessel Size to Place Small Independent Vessels on a level Playing Ground with Large Vessels and Firms

 The variance in bycatch rates between vessels can be attributed, in part, to chance encounters with patchy dense pockets of Chinook salmon, which is related in part to sample size effects or sampling variation.
 This, in turn, is directly related to vessel size.
-Consequently, as shown in Figure 4 and Appendix A-4, the variance in bycatch rates of smaller vessels in the inshore sector is systematically higher than that for larger vessels.
+Consequently, as shown in Figure 4, the variance in bycatch rates of smaller vessels in the inshore sector is systematically higher than that for larger vessels.
 That is, small vessels suffer greater risk of completing a season with an overall bycatch rate that is inflated by the occurrence of an unusually “dirty” tow—larger vessels or companies with multiple vessels can average such unusual hauls over a large number of total hauls and thereby diminish the influence of unusual observations on the overall seasonal bycatch tally.
-Because small vessels are subject to more sampling error of this kind (Figure 3), we used a corrected standard deviation in the allocation calculation to adjust for the effects of random noise due to vessel size (Appendix A-4), effectively treating vessels belonging to a single company as a single large vessel.
-This random noise varies with the inverse square root of 1 + pollock allocation % and is applied to put small independent vessels on the same level playing ground with respect to legacy allocations as larger vessels and companies that employ many vessels (see Appendix A-4 for details).
+Because small vessels are subject to more sampling error of this kind, we used a corrected standard deviation in the allocation calculation to adjust for the effects of random noise due to vessel size (see Appendix A for details), effectively treating vessels belonging to a single company as a single large vessel.
+This random noise varies with the inverse square root of 1 + pollock allocation % and is applied to put small independent vessels on the same level playing ground with respect to legacy allocations as larger vessels and companies that employ many vessels.
 It is a minor but measureable correction on reallocation that removes the disadvantage of increased risk experienced by smaller vessels.

 Scaling to Avoid Penalizing Competitive Improvement Through Time